A Complete: All Singles

 A Complete: All Singles is a greatest hits album by Japanese singer Ayumi Hamasaki.
 Avex Trax released it on September 10, 2008 in a variety of formats, and was created to commemorate the singer's tenth anniversary since the release of her 1998 single "Poker Face".
 The album is divided into three sections, each highlighting a single released by Hamasaki from her debut in 1998 to her most recent single, "Talkin' 2 Myself" in 2007.
 Additionally, the compilation includes two new songs: the stand-alone single "Mirrorcle World" and a re-recorded version of "Who...".

 A Complete: All Singles was appreciated by Japanese music publication CDJournal for highlighting Hamasaki’s music catalogue.
 It debuted at the top of the Oricon Albums Chart and spent more than 200 weeks on the Oricon Digital chart.
 The Recording Industry Association of Japan (RIAJ) certified the album triple platinum for exceeding shipments of 750,000 units, and gold for digital sales of 100,000 copies.
-Hamasaki promoted the album through her annual Countdown Live show and her 10th Anniversary concert tour, which travelled between Japan, Hong King and China.
+Hamasaki promoted the album through her annual Countdown Live show and her 10th Anniversary concert tour, which travelled between Japan, Hong Kong and China.
 Both shows had live DVD releases.